 .
 It was one of those rare experiences, a truly memorable exhibit.
 I remember standing in front of one after another of his monumental clay figures, trying to puzzle out the meaning in the artist’s giving each figure goggles or sunglasses.
 Were these figures meant to be poseurs making fashion statements?
 Warriors only in appearance?
 Did the glasses mean to say that the inner world of these warriors was hidden from us?

-I found it interesting to be involved with these questions and unable to come up with a summarizing judgment.
+I found it interesting to be involved with these questions and unable to come up with any other summarizing judgment.
 Since that first exposure, I’ve seen considerably more of this artist’s work.
 It’s complex and layered.
 And it does what successful art does best.
-It bypasses the rationalizing part of ourselves and delivers something complex and layered immediately.
-One receives something directly without talking to oneself.
+It bypasses the rationalizing mind and delivers something complex and layered.
+One receives something directly.

 What is it, I wonder, that’s so refreshing about this artist’s work?
 Perhaps it has to do with its power to provide a place where some of our deep questions find resonance.
-It’s as if a space is made available which otherwise is lacking in our day-to-day lives, that is a space for such deep questioning.
-There is something intimate about that, and something nourishing.
+It’s as if a space is made available which otherwise is lacking in our day-to-day lives - that is, a space for such deep questioning.
+There's something intimate about that, something nourishing.

 I’ve had the pleasure of visiting Wanxin and his wife, painter Diane Ding, a number of times.
 Both love to talk about art.
 At one point Wanxin asked me, “Do you think of me as a Chinese artist?”
 I knew what he was asking.

 It’s hard to imagine, but in thinking about this artist’s work, this imponderable fact cannot be overlooked.
-If anything, the taste of individual freedom is something this artist has taken to heart.
+But every stick has two ends.
 As he said to me, “Yes, there’s great freedom here.
-The artist can do anything.
-But the question is, what?”
-He laughed.
-It’s a problem for artists in the U.S. But it’s not his problem.
-Coming from a culture of suppression, he has grasped the gift of freedom with a vengeance; Wanxin is prolific.
+The artist can do anything

-Here is an artist of real power.
-Everyone should have the chance to see more of his work and if the trajectory of his career today continues, all of us will have many more chances for that.
+Wanxin is prolific - and an artist of real power.
+Everyone should have the chance to see more of his work and if the trajectory of his career today continues, we'll all have many more chances for that.